Get Up to Speed on EPA Refrigerant Requirements

 Once the changeover is complete, the price of new HVAC equipment could rise around 10% due to necessary design changes.
 For those looking to save, it may make sense to purchase current equipment while it’s still available.

-Save on Current Cooling Equipment
+Save on Current Mini Splits

 Are there Flammability Concerns with the New Refrigerants?